 I am a PhD Candidate in the Biological Anthropology program at the University of Minnesota.
 My research involves using agent-based models combined with field research to test a broad range of hypotheses in biology.
 I have created a model, B3GET, which simulates the evolution of virtual organisms to better understand the relationships between growth and development, life history and reproductive strategies, mating strategies, foraging strategies, and how ecological factors drive these relationships.
 I also conduct field research to better model the behavior of these virtual organisms.
-Here I am pictured with Jane Goodall in Gombe National Park, Tanzania in 2016.
-I am also an avid cyclist and participate locally in cycling races, including track and cyclocross, and earned 1st place at a Minnesota State Championship race (Women’s 4 Scratch) in 2018.
+Here I am pictured with an adult male gelada in Guassa, Ethiopia.

 I specialize in writing agent-based models for both research in and the teaching of subjects including: biology, genetics, evolution, demography, and behavior.